Just-A-Pixel/human-in-loop/README.md

 1. Pulls notification events from queue
 2. Gets corresponding user data and json array of accepted communication channels
-3. Starts async task corresponding to each channel, resolves with Promise.all() - scaled horizontally
+3. Starts async task corresponding to each channel, resolves with Promise.all() - scaled horizontally.
+Alternatively, each channel can have its own dedicated worker.
 4. If required, can have dedicated workers handling one type of channel.

 #### 5. The frontend